WfHit/ImageLabel/README.md

 4. After that continue clicking 'Next Image' button on the left tool bar to convert all the images.

 To auto label the images:
-1. select the images dir by 'Open Dir' button on the left tool bar,
+1. select the images dir by 'Open Dir' button on the left tool bar, and wait for tensorflow starting until you see 'thread AutoLabel_CNN is running...' in console,
 2. select file saving dir by 'Change Save Dir' button on the left tool bar,
 3. check 'Auto Saving' under 'View' menu,
 4. then click 'Auto Label' under 'AutoLabel' menu to start auto labeling,